Home › Blog › A Complete Guide to Net Promoter Score Program(NPS)

 When it comes to asking questions to the audience, a proper understanding of the questions is also required.
 NPS surveys yield a lot more than just numeric ratings, provided that you are asking the right questions to the right people.

-- How likely are you to recommend this website to a friend?
+“Following your onboarding, how likely are you to recommend [product] to a peer?”

 When it comes to asking the right question, there is a never-ending list of possible questions that you can pose in front of your audience to get a detailed insight.
 The key is to always ask the right question to the right people and at the right time.